 Even though most people associate addiction with drugs, alcohol, and tobacco, any behavior or activity can become addictive when it makes us feel good.
 Non-Substance Addictions are Called Behavioral Addictions and they can result in physical, emotional, and financial harm.
 These addictions benefit from therapy and support groups.
 Otherwise, they’ll continue ruining lives just as drug and alcohol addictions can.

-Let’s End the Addiction Myths with Proper Education
+Let’s End the Myths About Addiction with Proper Education